m-ld/m-ld-gateway/doc/clone-api.md

 layout: doc.liquid
 title: clone API
 ---
-[//]: # (cURLs in this file are generated from the .http file using http-client.env.json)

 # Clone API

 Let's say we have an account and a named subdomain.
 Because we're using [named subdomains](named-subdomains), the Gateway has a clone of the information in the (sub)domain.